gamemanual0/gm0/source/docs/useful-resources.rst

 `FTC Robot Controller Repository <https://github.com/FIRST-Tech-Challenge/FtcRobotController>`_ --- The home of the FTC SDK.
 Also check out the associated `wiki <https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/>`_ and `JavaDocs <https://first-tech-challenge.github.io/FtcRobotController/>`_.

+`FRC 4613 Software Workshops <https://github.com/Team4613-BarkerRedbacks/SoftwareWorkshops>`_ --- FRC 4613's workshops that are used to teach their new programmers Java and FTC programming.
+It goes from the very basics of data up to more complex concepts such as Polymorphism and Functional Interfaces.

 `Intro to Control Theory <https://blog.wesleyac.com/posts/intro-to-control-part-zero-whats-this>`_ --- A series of blog posts about control theory.

 `Learn Java for FTC <https://raw.githubusercontent.com/alan412/LearnJavaForFTC/master/LearnJavaForFTC.pdf>`_  --- An  introduction to FTC programming, assuming no preexisting Java knowledge.
 It is also available for sale as a `paperback book <https://www.amazon.com/Learn-Java-FTC-Alan-Smith/dp/B08DBVKXLZ>`_.

+`REV's Introduction to Programming <https://docs.revrobotics.com/rev-control-system/programming/hello-robot-introduction-to-programming>`_ --- REV's introductory programming documentation, covering both Blocks and Java programming.
+Linked here is also the rest of REV's documentation for the control system.

 Libraries
 ^^^^^^^^^